jamesdanielwhitford/sentry-shopify/fourth.md

 </script>
 ```

-This wil make an itentionally slow API call when the user clicks the checkouit button on the `/cart` page.
+This will make an intentionally slow API call when the user clicks the checkout button on the `/cart` page.

 Add some products to your cart and navigate to the `/cart` page.
 Click the **Checkout** button to trigger the error.